Work with alternate keys

 You should be aware of the following constraints when creating alternate keys:

-Only attributes of the following types can be included in alternate key definitions:
+Only columns of the following types can be included in alternate key table definitions:

 Valid key size